Erin Fleming Dunlap

 As a former litigator who successfully represented clients in federal and state courts and before arbitrators, government agencies and licensing boards, Erin is particularly well-equipped to lead clients through privacy and security-related investigations.
 She regularly works with the U.S. Department of Health and Human Services, Office for Civil Rights (OCR), state Attorneys General and state agencies in resolving privacy and security-related investigations (without penalty or payment) following data breaches, patient complaints and whistleblower claims.

-Erin also has extensive experience developing data privacy and security policies and forms, negotiating business associate agreements and analyzing uses and disclosures of health information (including in connection with on-line tracking technologies).
-She regularly counsels clients through all aspects of breach investigations, including notification, risk assessments and mitigation.
-Erin also advises clients on de-identifying data (including through de-identification experts), responding to subpoenas and other types of requests for health information, reviewing/revising notices of privacy practices and website privacy policies, and performing data privacy and security due diligence in connection with small and large health care transactions.
+Erin also has extensive experience developing data privacy and security policies and forms, negotiating business associate agreements and analyzing uses and disclosures of health information (including in connection with online tracking technologies).
+She counsels clients through all aspects of breach investigations, including forensic analysis, compromised data evaluation, risk assessments, notification and mitigation.
+Erin also advises clients on security risk analysis, de-identifying data (including through de-identification experts), responding to access requests, subpoenas and other types of requests for health information, reviewing/revising notices of privacy practices and website privacy policies, and performing data privacy and security due diligence in connection with small and large health care transactions.

-Erin also works with clients in the health care industry on patient access requirements, communicating with patients/consumers and marketing campaigns including HIPAA, the Telephone Consumer Protection Act (TCPA), the Controlling the Assault of Non-Solicited Pornography and Marketing Act (CAN-SPAM) and Section 5 of the Federal Trade Commission Act (FTC Act).
+Erin works with clients in the health care industry on communication and marketing campaigns under HIPAA, the Telephone Consumer Protection Act (TCPA), the Controlling the Assault of Non-Solicited Pornography and Marketing Act (CAN-SPAM) and Section 5 of the Federal Trade Commission Act (FTC Act).

 Representative Matters

-• Convinced OCR to close investigations against non-covered entities based on lack of jurisdiction
+• Convinced OCR to close investigations against entities not subject to HIPAA based on lack of jurisdiction

 • Advised private university on HIPAA compliance, including developing HIPAA policies and other documents for the university-sponsored group health plan